-As well as extended warranty and GAP insurance, Obvi is now offering New Car Replacement Insurance.
-In this blog, we explain what New Car Replacement Insurance is and why you might want it.
+Obvi is now offering New Car Replacement Insurance in addition to extended warranty and GAP insurance.
+In this blog, we explain what Vehicle Replacement Cost Insurance is and why it can be worth it.

 What is New Car Replacement Insurance?

 In the event of an accident, comprehensive / collision insurance will cover the current value of your vehicle.
 This means that if you bought a new vehicle and several years later you had an accident, your vehicle would be worth a lot less than what you originally paid for it due to depreciation.
 This comes as a surprise to many drivers, who pay insurance premiums year after year while the insurance company limits the claim amount as much as possible.
 Replacement cost insurance will cover you for the depreciated loss, meaning you get a brand no car and don’t have to be out of pocket.

 New Car Replacement Insurance example

 You purchased your vehicle used 3 years ago for $32,000.
 After 3 years of use, at an average depreciation rate of 10% per year, its current value is now $23,000.
 You really liked your car and have your eye on the brand-new model, which now costs $40,000.
 What will your insurance policy contribute?

 If you only have collision / comprehensive insurance, your primary insurance settlement will be for the current value of your vehicle: $23,000.

 If you purchased a New Vehicle Replacement Insurance policy, you would receive the additional $17,000 towards a new vehicle on top of the $23,000 so that you could purchase the new $40,000 vehicle using both settlements.

 Why do I need this type of coverage?

 We love new vehicles, but the reality is that they depreciate the second we drive off the dealership’s lot.
 What’s even worse is that this plays to the advantage of your insurance company, which now gets to pay less if there is a claim.